 As I implied, however, the website propagated some glaring falsehoods about the Tolkien Tengwar system.
 This post, hopefully, will restore truth and integrity to the original script.

 Literally ‘signs’ or ‘symbols’ in Quenya, Tengwar is the scripture system associated with the Elvish languages.
-Tengwar comprises only one set of tengwar but manifests differently in each of the Elvish languages because of the diverse writing methods.
+Tengwar comprises only one set of tengwar but manifests differently in each of the Elvish languages, as well as all languages, by way of ‘modes.’
 In this way, each tengwa corresponds not only to a sound but to a culture.
-This is precisely why we can take English words and write them with Elvish script; Tengwar exists independently of language.
+Theoretically, we can take English words and write them with Elvish script; Tengwar exists independently of language.
 In this post, we focus exclusively on the Quenya mode of Tengwar.
 This mode is also known as the Classical mode of Tengwar.

 Tengwar – Consonants